Scientific Name

 Description

-Astroloba plants are increasingly popular as succulent ornamental due to the extraordinary beauty of their leaf structure.
+Astroloba plants are increasingly popular as succulent ornamentals due to the extraordinary beauty of their leaf structure.
 Some have intricate patterns of lines, margins, spots, and raised tubercles on their leaves.
 Nearly all of them display a crystal-like regularity in their leaf arrangement.
-This is not always apparent in wild plants, usually disfigured by their harsh habitat.
+This is not always apparent in wild plants, which are usually disfigured by their harsh habitats.

-In cultivation, Astrolobas are at their best when provided with some protection from the full sun.
-However, Astrolobas can become remarkably beautiful and ornate in a semi-shade environment with extremely well-drained soil and gentle conditions.
+In cultivation, Astrolobas are at their best when given some protection from full sun.
+However, Astrolobas can become remarkably beautiful and ornate in semi-shade, with well-drained soil and gentle conditions.

-Unfortunately, when conditions are not ideal, occasional random leaves can die, shrivel up and go brown all along their stem.
-This is unfortunate because much of the beauty of the plants comes from the intricate, crystalline pattern of their leaves.
+Unfortunately, when conditions are not ideal, occasional leaves can die, shrivel, and turn brown along their stems.
+This is unfortunate because much of the plants' beauty comes from the intricate, crystalline pattern of their leaves.
 However, this disfigurement can be avoided by keeping the plants in optimal, fertile conditions – growing steadily and sheltered from stress.

 Links